 It’s not about necessarily winning at WorldSkills, but it’s about the experience you’ll have: making the effort to go the extra mile with your training preparation and then participating in the competition.
 If you do win and you’re an apprentice, you can go on to compete for the National title in 2018 against winners from other Australian regions, usually 12 or so.
 The Regionals will take place across the country during 2017 and you’ll be supported locally by ABBTF, TAFE/RTO and WorldSkills to help prepare you for the event in your Region.

 I genuinely hope all brick and blocklaying apprentices consider this opportunity at some stage of the Apprenticeship.
 For a background on the event, review the WorldSkills Australia page at this Become-a-Bricklayer website and search our many WorldSkills Blogs.
-Contact your ABBTF State Office Field Representative (or Ian Stoneman, if you’re in SA or Tas.), letting them know you want to discuss Regional participation.
+Contact your ABBTF State Office Field Representative, letting them know you want to discuss Regional participation.
 We’ll be ready to answer any and all questions you have.
 You can also discuss it with your TAFE/RTO teacher and visit WorldSkills Australia.

 You’ll need the approval of your boss (or if doing VET, your trainer) as there’s some time involved in training and participating in the event, but not a lot.
 There’s a form to complete as well and right now, I’m attaching the WA ones but each State version is available from your State ABBTF office, just let us know, at the above Contacts.